mertyildiran/Plexus/README.md

 </p>
 <!-- LaTeX of above image:  \underline{p}otential =  \varphi (t)  -->

 **desired_potential** is the ideal value of the neuron's potential that is desired to eventually reach.
 For sensory neurons, it is meaningless.
 For motor neurons, it is assigned by the network.
-If it's **None** then neuron don't learn anything and just calculates potential when it's fired.
+If it's **None** then the neuron does not learn anything and just calculates potential when it's fired.

 **loss** is calculated not just at the output but in every neuron except sensory ones and it is equal to absolute difference (*distance*) between desired potential and current potential.